Pravin-Selvaranjan/cloud_computing/README.md

 - Then we continue on and select the other relevant settings and launch our instance, this may take longer than usual considering we are installing as we up the instance

+# AMI's and Imaging

+### If we wish to make an image of a particular VM we can do this using AMI (Amazon Machine Image)

+### This effectively captures the entirety of the VM and saves it in image that we can reload.
+This is more cost effective as stopping and starting an instance costs more than an AMI.

+- Once you have your initial working instance (by following the steps further up in this repo) you can create an AMI of your instance

+- Select your instance and click on actions and then images and templates and finally create image

+(image)

+- Next you will be prompted to fill in certain details as below

+(image)

+- Be sure to follow the naming convention when naming your AMI as you would with instances

+(image)

+- Below is the location of where to find your AMI once it has been made

+(image)

+- This location will show you a list of all available AMI's

+(image)